Ashley DarbySee Full Bio

 Soon thereafter, Ashley met Michael Darby, an Australian real-estate millionaire, who is 29 years her senior.
 Sparks flew, and Ashley was introduced to a world she never knew existed.
-After four years of dating, the couple married, and Ashley went from 22 and single to wife and stepmother of Michael’s 21- and 24-year-old children.
-In a classic Cinderella story, Ashley is now constantly attending galas and charity events.
-She wants to make a name for herself in the food industry, so with the help of her husband, she’s opening a restaurant with an emphasis on fresh and wholesome ingredients.
-Although she's having the time of her life, Ashley can’t shake the thought that the only thing missing from this fairy tale is a baby to complete her family.
-Close
+After four years of dating, the couple married, and Ashley went from 22 and single to wife and stepmother of Michael’s 25- and 27-year-old children.
+Ashley is a certified yoga instructor and advocates that balance is about inner peace and outer physicality.
+Although she's having the time of her life, Ashley is working on how to balance love, family, business, along with new motherhood to her baby boy, Dean Michael Darby, with her husband, Michael.

 Gizelle keeps herself busy with multiple philanthropy projects and entrepreneurial ventures.
 She generates funds to revitalize various major cities in order to help those in need or in transition.
 Gizelle is committed to working hard and sees every obstacle as an opportunity.
-She is currently developing her makeup line, EveryHue Beauty, geared to meet the needs for women of color.
-The line will start with a tinted moisturizer that is geared to meet the needs of every woman of color.
+She has had a successful launch of her cosmetics line, EveryHue Beauty.
+The hero product of the line is a tinted moisturizer that is geared to meet the needs of every woman of color.
 EveryHue is currently sold in the mass market retail space.
 She has also added author to her title as she released her first novel, My Word, in 2019.
-Gizelle maintains her status as a sophisticated woman in the Potomac social scene, and with her outspoken, no-nonsense demeanor, she is embracing her single life and is open to possibly settling down once again.
+Gizelle maintains her status as a sophisticated woman in the Potomac social scene, and with her outspoken, no-nonsense demeanor, she is embracing settling down once again.
 Close

 Monique was the salutatorian of her high school graduating class.
 After graduation, she moved to Pittsburgh to attend Duquesne University on a full academic scholarship.
 After a few semesters, Monique decided to pursue her true passion, a career in music.
 She packed her bags and moved to Washington, DC where she met her future husband, Chris Samuels, a six-time Pro Bowl left tackle who played for the Washington Redskins.
-Chris and Monique’s friendship has blossomed into a marriage of five years and their beautiful four-year-old son, Christopher, four-year-old daughter, Milani, and one-year-old son, Chase.
+Chris and Monique’s friendship has blossomed into a marriage of eight years and their beautiful seven-year-old son, Christopher, four-year-old daughter, Milani, and one-year-old son, Chase.
 Monique is a boss in every sense of the word, as she manages businesses, including, a real estate investment company, a business enterprise, and the Chris Samuels Foundation, which she and her husband share.
 As if that weren't enough to keep her busy, her entrepreneurial spirit has led her to create and launch her brand, Not for Lazy Moms, and the associated website notforlazymoms.com.
 In 2018, Monique launched her Not for Lazy Moms podcast, which further addresses topics that everyone can relate to but are rarely discussed.
 Monique’s desire to make a difference and help others is fueled by the love and support of her family.Close

-A full-time single mom of two active sons, eight-year-old Corey and seven-year-old Carter, Robyn successfully maintains a balance between family, work, and fun.
-Never one to sit still, Robyn is pursuing a career as a publicist and event manager and has recently launched her own special events firm in the DC/MD area, Visionary Events.
-Robyn focuses her philanthropic endeavors towards causes benefitting women, children, and families.
-Close
+A full-time mom of two active sons, twelve-year-old Corey and ten-year-old Carter, Robyn successfully maintains a balance between family, work, and fun.
+In true entrepreneur fashion, Robyn splits her time between her real estate investing business, her event management business, and most recently, her new fashion accessory business, Embellished.
+Robyn focuses her philanthropic endeavors on causes benefiting women, children, and families.